JosiahJack/Citadel/README.md

 - At least 3GB RAM
 - At least 1.4GB hard drive space
 - At least 3 CPU threads
-- X11 on Linux systems
+- X11 on Linux systems (might work on Wayland but untested)

 ### Install Instructions:
 Everything needed to play should be in the zip, though at first launch the path to your original game install .RES files is needed for audio.
 If installing a newer version, replace the old version.
 Saves should be compatible unless noted in the tag release notes.